 In order to illustrate the dependency of $T_\epsilon^*(\bm\mu)$ on the means $\bm\mu$, we first consider the Gaussian case.
 Introducing the notation $\bm\mu^{a,\epsilon}$ for the bandit instance such that $\mu^{a,\epsilon}_i = \mu_i$ for all $i\neq a$ and $\mu^{a,\epsilon}_a = \mu_a + \epsilon$, it can be shown (see Appendix~\ref{proof:GaussianComputation}) that

 where $a^* \in \text{argmax}_a \mu_a$ is an optimal arm.
-Hence it is sufficient to be able to compute the characteristic time for $\epsilon=0$, for which \cite{GK16} provides an efficient algorithm.
-Besides, \cite{GK16} proposes an approximation for $T_0^*(\bm\mu)$ from which it directly follows that
+Hence it is sufficient to be able to compute the characteristic time for $\epsilon=0$, for which \cite{GK16} provide an efficient algorithm.
+Besides, \cite{GK16} propose an approximation for $T_0^*(\bm\mu)$ from which it directly follows that

 Finally, there is a simple expression in the two armed-case: $T^*_\epsilon(\bm \mu) = \frac{8\sigma^2}{(|\mu_1 - \mu_2| + \epsilon)^2}$.
 Explicit expressions for general (non-Gaussian) two-armed bandits can be found in Section~\ref{subsec:TwoArmsImproved}.
 However, beyond 2 arms there is no closed-form expression for the characteristic time $T^*_\epsilon(\bm\mu)$ and we refer to Section~\ref{sec:OptimalStrategy} for a discussion on its efficient computation.